MPH Group: History

 Captain W.G.
 Shellabear is recognized as the founder of MPH.
 In 1890, he established the Amelia Bishop Press in Singapore, publishing Christian literature.
 The company eventually began publishing secular works as well, changing its name to the American Mission Press in 1893.
 In the 1900s, Rev. William T. Cherry expanded the organization's activities to printing, publishing, bookselling, and book distribution.
 He changed the company's name to Methodist Publishing House in 1906, giving rise to the acronym 'MPH', as the company is known today.
 Beginning in 1906 the firm published the Malay Literature Series.

 The administration and editor's office of the Methodist Publishing House was located in a two storey Edwardian style building at the corner of Stamford Road and Armenian Street in Singapore.
 Constructed in 1907-08, the building housed a printing press and also served for decades as an MPH bookstore.

 MPH changed its name in 1927 to the Malaya Publishing House and in 1963 it was renamed as the Malaysia Publishing House, but throughout the acronym MPH remained.
-The company also changed ownership multiple times, being acquired by an Indonesian consortium in 1966, then a Hong Kong group, Jack Chia-MPH, in 1972 and finally by Singaporean entrepreneur Simon Cheong in 1999.
+The company also changed ownership multiple times, being acquired by an Indonesian consortium Led By Mr Tjio Wie Thay A.k.a Masagung in 1966, then a Hong Kong group, Jack Chia-MPH, in 1972 and finally by Singaporean entrepreneur Simon Cheong in 1999.
 In 2002, Jalinan Inspirasi Sdn Bhd, acquired the company.
 This was the first time MPH became a wholly Malaysian-owned company.